 The journal Ungsinn (ISSN 2464-2142) is published by the Regional Centre for Child and Youth Mental Health – North (RKBU North) at UiT – the Arctic University of Norway.
 The organization consists of an editorial staff, Ungsinn authors and colleagues in the field.

-Professor Monica Martinussen is the chief editor of Ungsinn.
+Professor Charlotte Reedtz is the chief editor of Ungsinn.
 The chief editor has the ultimate responsibility for the content of the website.
 Her most important task is to act as editor for the articles in order to ensure good professional quality of articles.

-Associate professor Charlotte Reedtz is assistant editor.
-Her task is to function as chief editor when necessary; for example, if the chief editor herself is authoring an article.
+Associate professor Marte Rya and researcher Kyrre Breivik are assistant editors.
+Their task is to function as chief editor when necessary; for example, if the chief editor herself is authoring an article.
 Furthermore, she assists the chief editor in professional decisions and contributes to the training and guidance of authors.

 Helene Eng is the managing editor of Ungsinn.
 She is responsible for the daily management of the journal.
 This involves organizing the editorial processes in generation of the publications, contributing to the quality assurance of the articles and producing new stories.